TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/unemployed.md

 I'd like to thanks, again, all the people that encouraged me and donated over the years, it means a lot to me.

 Stay tuned!
 I love you all! <3

+PS: to be clear, the PussTheCat.org ownership wont be transferred to the company, it will remain completely independent - just with the same person behind it